 Length: 1 semester - 0.5 credit (requires 60 hours of EFE)

+Grade(s): 10, 11, 12

+Course Number: 12020110

 This program offers an internship in the "real world" for academic credit.
 An internship (non-paid) is an opportunity to explore a career interest and have a unique and individualized high school experience.
 Non-paid internships are attractive to many professional settings, and they benefit the student by allowing the possibility of securing "hard to get" experiences.
 Completing an internship makes you more competitive in the college and job market.
 Students must also attend scheduled seminar meetings.
 This program often leads to contacts for your senior project.